AleksandraPiatek/traveling_salesman_problem/README.md

 * simulated annealing
 * genetic algorithm
 <br />
-There are files with data, for which the answers are known.
+There are files with data, for which the answers are known. <br />
 ## Technologies used
 * C++
 * CMake